 In this article, you’ll learn 12 common reasons for your children’s decreased motivation.

-You’ll also learn how to address these issues both sensitively and effectively.
+You’ll also learn how to address these issues effectively.

 Reason #1: Your child feels overwhelmed or discouraged.